-If you had a Board hearing about your eviction case, the Board member may have told you their decision at the end of the hearing.
-Or they may have told you they would make their decision later.
+If you had a (LTB) hearing about your eviction case, the might have told you their decision at the end of the hearing.
+Or they might have told you they would make their decision later.

-Either way, the Board will send printed copies of the decision to you and your landlord.
-The Board's decision is called an .
+Either way, the LTB will send copies of the decision to you and your landlord.
+The LTB's decision is called an .

-If you do not want to move, you must do something about the eviction order right away.
+If you don't want to move, you must do something about the eviction order right away.

 Some things that you might be able to do are:

 - pay the money you owe, if the eviction is because you owe rent

 - ask the LTB to review or reconsider the decision

 - ask a court to change the decision